Junos OS Release Notes for ACX Series

 Fans on an ACX5448-M might not be running at the correct speed.
 PR1448884

-ACX5048 snmp polling will be stalled after the link flap or sfp replacement and ACX_COS_HALP(acx_cos_gport_sched_set_strict_priority:987): Failed to detach logs will be seen.
+ACX5048 SNMP polling is stalled after the link is flapped or the SFP transceiver is replaced, and ACX_COS_HALP(acx_cos_gport_sched_set_strict_priority:987): Failed to detach logs is seen.
 PR1455722

 ACX5448-D and ACX5448-M devices do not display airflow information and temperature sensors as expected.
 PR1456593